EOEPCA/keycloak-opa-plugin/README.md

 may not work with future versions of Keycloak out of the box.

 The Theme SPI used to add a custom UI for OPA policies also depends on the Keycloak version.
-The current Admin UI extension only works with Keycloak 24.
-An update for Keycloak 26 is planned.
+The current Admin UI extension is derived from Keycloak 26.1.3 and has only been tested with this version.
+A `jar` file with the old adapted UI for Keycloak 24.0.5 is also included for historical reasons.

 ## Configuration